-The Careers Adviser will interview all Year 10 students in Term 3 Week 2.
-The schedule will be distributed early in Term 3.
+The Careers Adviser will interview all Year 10 students in Term 3 Weeks 2 and 3.
+The schedule will be distributedearly in Term 3.
 Students should come prepared to discuss their proposed pattern of study for Stage 6.
 As part of the interview process, students will discuss with staff their future education and/or employment goals after Year 12.

-Subject changes
+Course changes

-If a student in 2021 commences Year 11 study and realises that he/she has not chosen wisely, subject changes are permitted as long as
+If a student in 2023 commences Year 11 study and realises that he/she has not chosen wisely, course changes are permitted as long as:

-- (a) a position is available in the course they wish to change to, - (b) matriculation requirements outlined in Section A are still met, and - (c) parents give their written consent to the change.
-We recommend an interview with the Careers Adviser before a change of subject request is made.
+- (a) a position is available in the course they wish to change to, - (b) matriculation requirements outlined in Section A are still met, and - (c) parents/caregivers give their written consent to the change.
+We recommend an interview with the Careers Adviser before a change of course request is made.

-The School will advise students when and if the change may be made.
-After Term 1 Week 4 2021 no further changes will be made.
+The school will advise students when and if the change may be made.
+After Term 1 Week 5, 2023 no further changes will be made.